raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_3.md

 In the Relevance trial, we are asking one key question:
 + Does linking computing lessons to real-world problems make computing more engaging to girls in Year 8?

-Watch this [video](https://www.youtube.com/watch?v=xJqSu1IbcHg) that to hear more about the relevance to computing in a range of careers.
+Watch [this video](https://www.youtube.com/watch?v=xJqSu1IbcHg) to hear more about the relevance to computing in a range of careers.

 Click the green button (below right) to go to the next step in Part 1.